collectiveaccess/ProvidenceDocs/_source/setup/install/Mac.rst

     Copyright (c) 1997-2018 The PHP Group
     Zend Engine v3.1.0, Copyright (c) 1998-2018 Zend Technologies

+Note that PHP 8 is not yet supported.

 Now let's install MySQL.
 CollectiveAccess works with version 5.7 or better.
 To install version 8.0:

 .. code::